lewisrusselljohn/midi/README.md

 "However, by emulating the behavior of older software and hardware, the midiOutXxx and midiInXxx functions sacrifice the precision timing and enhanced functionality that are now available through the DirectMusic API"

-So it's better to explore the DirectMusic API.